capuchon-dev/xebia-ci-cd/README.md

   versioning management should be implemented in order to be able, using the HTML part of the WebApp, to be able to identify the version in production and being able to trace it back to the Git sources easier.
-* Multibranch not yet well managed (containers conflicts between branches).
-  Also, not all branches should induce a production deployment, only 'master'.
-  Other branches should stop after stagging validation.
 * No automatic backups yet.
 This is not a big issue, since this architecture use infrastructure as code and Pipeline as code.
 However, the Jenkins Home contains build history and artifacts that would be valuable to maintain.